cwcentral/CarND-Vehicle-Detection/writeup_template.md

 <img src="output_images/heatmap-1.png" width="480" alt="Combined Image" />

-In the section labeled *Goal 3&4*, I apply the heatmap to the image creates the following:
+In the section labeled *Goal 3&4*, I apply the heatmap to the image having the following result:

 <img src="output_images/heatmap-2.png" width="480" alt="Combined Image" />

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YUV, 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images from the pipeline:

 <img src="output_images/heats.png" width="1280" alt="Combined Image" />

-When I wrote the original classifier, using the lesson materials and that implemented RGB and YCbCr based features, I found that I was getting too many false positives or the reverse--no cars found.
+When I wrote the original classifier, using the lesson materials implemented RGB and YCbCr based features, I found that I was getting too many false positives or the reverse--no cars found.
 By optimizing the method to use the YUV space, previously shown great results in *Advanced Lane Finding*, I was able to detect cars with less false positives.
 Adding multiple passes by changing the window sizes and scale/overlap allowed more chances for a car to be detected as well.
 Using the heatmap then rejected further false positives.

+The pipeline is expressed in *Section 8*.

 ### Video Implementation